 Credit risk is the risk that the other party to the loans and receivables will cause a financial loss for the group by failing to discharge an obligation.
-Credit risk arises from rental receivables from its sister company Sunborn UK, loan to Sunborn International Holding Oy, the parent company, and cash and cash equivalents and the cash deposit (cash collateral) held at banks.
+Credit risk arises from rental receivables from its sister company Sunborn UK, loan to Sunborn International Holding Oy, the parent company, and cash and cash equivalents held at banks.

 The Company assesses on a forward-looking basis the expected credit losses associated with these receivables.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
-If there is no significant increase in credit risk, 12 month expected losses are recognised in profit or loss.
-Otherwise, the lifetime expected credit losses are recognised.
+If there is no significant increase in credit risk, 12 month expected losses are recognized in profit or loss.
+Otherwise, the lifetime expected credit losses are recognized.

 The Company has leased the Yacht hotel to its sister company Sunborn UK.
-The lease receivables from Sunborn UK amounted to approximately EUR 3.3 million on 31.12.2021 (EUR 3.2 million on 31.12.2020).
-The receivables correspond to approximately one-year lease receivables.
+The lease receivables from Sunborn UK amounted to approximately EUR 3.6 million on 31.12.2022 (EUR 3.3 million on 31.12.2021).
+The receivables correspond to approximately one-year rental income.
 Previously the Company agreed with Sunborn UK on a longer payment period for the lease receivables to set off the receivables with outstanding liabilities of Sunborn International Oy to Sunborn UK.
 However, due to the demerger, the receivables and liabilities could not be offset.
 Sunborn UK makes the lease payments according to the contract, and the management has assessed that there is no significant increase in the credit risk of the receivables.
 The management has assessed that the 12-month expected loss on the lease receivables is not material.